Overview

 Building on the foundation of the Critical Incident Response Team, the Monroe County Probation Department created the Peer Support Program in 2016 to help meet the ongoing stress-related needs of probation officers and promote healthy coping skills.

-The Peer Support Program consists of a voluntary team of specially trained probation officers, both line officers and supervisors, from the department.
-The team has ranged from five to 19 members since the program’s creation, and currently has 12 members.
+The Peer Support Program consists of a voluntary team of specially trained probation officers, both line officers, senior officers and supervisors, from the department.
+The team has ranged from five to 19 members since the program’s creation, and as of September 2024, has 14 members.
 All members have completed in-person Group and Individual Crisis Intervention and Peer Support training through the Western New York Stress Reduction Program taught by an International Critical Incident Stress Foundation certified instructor.
 This training focuses on the SAFER-R Model of Crisis Intervention: Stabilization, Acknowledgment, Facilitation of Understanding, Encourage Effective Coping Skills, Recovery or Referral.
 Team members also attend critical incident, crisis intervention and stress management training when available.

-One member of the team serves as the Peer Support Program coordinator and manages the program, in addition to his or her regular duties.
-Any probation officer can request assistance from the Peer Support Program coordinator or refer a colleague for help.
-The coordinator assigns the participant a suitable team member based on the specifics of the situation.
+One member of the team serves as the Peer Support Program advisor who oversees the management of the program and provides support and guidance to the team coordinator in addition to their regular duties.
+One team member serves as the Peer Support program coordinator who manages the program, in addition to their regular duties.
+Any staff member can request assistance from the Peer Support Program coordinator or refer a colleague for help.
+The program coordinator assigns the participant a suitable team member based on the specifics of the situation.
 An officer’s participation is not mandatory.
-If the officer accepts Peer Support Team services, the team member connects with the officer and discusses what are considered appropriate physical and emotional reactions to the incident, whether the officer’s reaction differed.
-The team member reviews strategies to improve the officer’s reaction to the situation and discusses unhealthy coping mechanisms that should be avoided (e.g., alcohol use).
-The team member also provides referrals to the Probation Chaplain and Employee Assistance Program, if needed.
-Team members follow up with program participants for additional support.
+The assigned Peer Support team member connects with the officer and discusses what are considered appropriate physical and emotional reactions to the situation, and whether the officer’s reaction differed.
+The assigned Peer Support team member reviews strategies to improve the officer’s reaction to the situation and discusses unhealthy coping mechanisms that should be avoided (e.g., alcohol use).
+The assigned Peer Support team member can also provide referrals to the Employee Assistance Program, if needed.
+The assigned Peer Support team member follows up with participants for additional support.

 All Peer Support Team interactions are confidential.
-Team members sign an acknowledgment stating confidentiality is essential to the Peer Support process, and any discussions with a participant will not be disclosed.
+Peer Support team members sign an acknowledgment stating confidentiality is essential to the Peer Support process, and any discussions with a participant will not be disclosed.
 Exceptions are made if a participant discloses that they will harm themselves or another, or the disclosure of a crime.

 While the Peer Support Team focuses on probation officers who need assistance, the program also is available for civilian staff within the department.
-In addition, the Peer Support Program has assisted other Monroe County employees after critical incidents occurred in other county departments.
+In addition, the Peer Support Program has assisted other Monroe County employees after critical incidents occurring within other county departments.

 Funding